Timurus/ds_funnel/README.md

     3) Add segments readible name.
 Each step in new line (optional).
     4) Connect datasource.

-Default breakdown dimension - 'Country'

-@TODO breakdown dimension picker

 ![](i/funnelAddonConfig.png)
-Funnel Visualisation
+### Funnel Visualisation

+Use 'Funnel Step' as dimension to build a funnel.

 ![](i/funnel.png)

 (*) Connector: